cpp-best-practices/cppbestpractices/01-Preface.md

 *Disclaimer*

 This document is based on my personal experiences.
 You are not supposed to agree with it 100%.
 It exists as a book on [GitHub](https://github.com/lefticus/cppbestpractices) so that you can fork it for your own uses or submit back proposed changes for everyone to share.

+This book has inspired an O'Reilly video: [Learning C++ Best Practices](http://shop.oreilly.com/product/0636920049814.do)